harsSharma45/Counter/README.md

 Harsh Sharma

-If you have any questions or feedback, please feel free to contact.
+If you have any questions or feedback, please feel free to contact me.

 Enjoy using the simple counter!